 He said this raises "the possibility of a final suspension" of an agreement, which has political as well as commercial dimensions.

-Gaza's health ministry said on Monday that at least 3,340 people in the Palestinian territory have been killed since Israel resumed attacks on March 18, bringing the total death toll from the recent war to 53,486.Telegraph/
+Gaza's health ministry said on Monday that at least 3,340 people in the Palestinian territory have been killed since Israel resumed attacks on March 18, bringing the total death toll from the recent war to 53,486.Telegrafi/